Caress of Steel: Side one

 "Bastille Day" concerns the storming of the Bastille during the French Revolution.

-"I Think I'm Going Bald" was inspired by "Goin' Blind" by Kiss, for whom Rush had frequently been an opening act during their early period.
+"I Think I'm Going Bald" was written in reference to Kim Mitchell, lead guitarist and vocalist for Max Webster who shared management and touring.

 "Lakeside Park" is about the park of the same name in Port Dalhousie, St. Catharines, Ontario, where Peart grew up and worked during the summer as a teenager.

 "The Necromancer" is a 12-minute track in three parts.
 It concerns a necromancer, someone who practices necromancy, a type of divination involving the summoning of spirits of the deceased.
 The song was influenced by the works of author J. R. R. Tolkien; the necromancer is an alias used by the character Sauron in Tolkien's novel The Hobbit (1937).

 The introduction contains the lyric, "Three travelers, men of Willow Dale", a reference to the band itself, as Lifeson had formed the first incarnation of Rush in the Toronto suburb of Willowdale.
 The final section, "Return of the Prince", sees the return of the character By-Tor from the song "By-Tor and the Snow Dog" on Fly by Night, but in "The Necromancer", the character is a hero and not a villain.
 "Return of the Prince" was released as a single in Canada.

 Side two

 "The Fountain of Lamneth" is the band's first of three side-long tracks, the others being the title track of 2112 in 1976 and "Cygnus X-1, Book II: Hemispheres" from Hemispheres in 1978.
 It consists of six parts and tells the story of a man in search of the Fountain of Lamneth as he chronicles the occurrences on his journey.
 The second part, "Didacts and Narpets", consists mostly of a drum solo.
-In 1991, Peart said that the shouted words heard are an argument between the central character and the Didacts and Narpets (the latter being an anagram of "parents").
+In 1991, Peart said that the shouted words heard are an argument between the central character and the Didacts and Narpets (anagrams of "addicts" and "parents", respectively).
 He could not remember what the words were, "but they took up opposite positions like: 'Work!
 Live!
 Earn!
 Give!' and like that."

 Cover

 The album cover for Caress of Steel was intended to be printed in a silver colour to give it a "steel" appearance.
 A printing error resulted in giving the album cover a gold colour.
-The error was not corrected on subsequent printings of the album.
+This error has never been corrected on subsequent printings of the album.
 The cover artwork for Caress of Steel was designed by Hugh Syme, the first Rush album to feature his work.
 Syme has designed the cover artwork for every Rush album since.

 On the inside gatefold of the album, just below the lyrics to "The Necromancer", the Latin phrase "Terminat hora diem; terminat auctor opus" appears, which translates (loosely) to: